jayriverlong/jayriverlong.github.io/_posts/2020-10-17-influencer.md

 ---

-[^1]: Dobrik commented that he had some advertiser issues
+[^1]: Dobrik commented that he had some advertising issues
     that shrunk his earnings on some of his videos by 99%, but I suspect this was a temporary issue.